CYBERSPEAK: A GUIDE

 Learn what is a data lake in cybersecurity, how it differs from SIEM systems, and the key benefits for security operations, including better threat detection, comprehensive data retention, and advanced analytics capabilities.

-Learn moreGet the answer to what is SIEM in cybersecurity, including types of SIEM solutions, architecture, implementation strategies, and alternatives.
+Learn moreGet the answer to what is SIEM in cybersecurity, including types of SIEM systems, architecture, implementation strategies, and alternatives.

 Learn moreEndpoint

-Endpoint detection and response (EDR) collects endpoint data to establish normal patterns, helping monitor for compromises and providing intelligence for containment and remediation.
+What is EDR?
+Endpoint detection and response (EDR) collects endpoint data to establish normal patterns, monitor for compromises, and provide intel for containment and remediation.

 Learn moreExtended detection and response (XDR)